 COMPETITION.
 The markets for the Company's products are highly competitive.
 Competitive factors include price, quality, product design and styling and customer service.
 The Company's market share could be significantly affected by any one or more of these factors, which could have a material adverse effect on the Company.
 In addition, although the Company is the largest supplier of upholstery fabric to the furniture industry and one of the largest suppliers of mattress ticking to the bedding industry, some of the Company's competitors are larger overall and have greater financial resources than the Company.
-Although the Company is planning to expand its wet-printing capacity by adding an additional facility, there can be no assurance that this facility will be successful.
+Although the Company is planning to expand its wet-printing capacity by adding an additional facility, there can be no assurance that this facility will be completed on schedule or that, once it is completed, this facility will be successful.
 Additionally, there can be no assurance that other competitors will not expand their capacity to produce wet-printed flock fabrics, thereby reducing the Company's market opportunity.
 See "Business -- Competition."